 Scheduling deliveries around available processing windows is critical to processor efficiencies.
 The importance and the success of processors in scheduling deliveries have varied across time, location, and fisheries.
 At times in the first year of the program, harvester/processor relationships were particularly strained by attempts of both sectors to dictate scheduling of deliveries.
 Although some conflicts have continued to arise, most delivery scheduling issues have been resolved to the satisfaction of both parties.
 In the case of processors in the North region, scheduling of deliveries is critical to maintaining processing efficiencies under the program.
-Harvesters are generally sensitive to these circumstances and put some effort into cooperating with processors' operational schedules.
-In the 2009-2010 season, harvesters put substantial effort into coordinating landings in the North region soon after the New Year.
+Harvesters are generally sensitive to these circumstances and put some effort into coordinating landings in the North region soon after the New Year.
 Although this effort was primarily motivated by a desire to use the North region IFQ prior to ice conditions developing in vicinity of St. Paul, North region processors benefited from the consolidation of landings that reduced down times for processing crews.
 Processors in the South have more latitude to move labor among crab and groundfish species production.
 Despite this greater flexibility, delivery scheduling occasionally causes tension between the sectors.